 ‘The Pawnbroker’ - 1964 - Dir.
 Sidney Lumet

 The Pawnbroker is a magnificent film.
-It is the tale of a survivor, a man in his later years who now runs a pawn store amidst the bustling madness of 1960’s New York.
-This film serves as an examination of a psychological torment shared by many survivors, my grandfather included; survivors guilt and PTSD.
-In a series of events beautifully written and gorgeously shot, Nazerman is forced, for the first time in many years to feel fear again.
-To feel life again, to feel alive once more.
-But the opening of these most well constructed vaults open a floodgate of pain that leave our poor Nazerman petrified by living nightmares.
-Each encounter a trigger to a past trauma.
+It tells the story of a survivor, a man in his later years who now runs a pawn store amidst the bustling madness of 1960s New York.
+This film serves as an examination of a psychological torment shared by many survivors, my grandfather included.
+Survivor’s guilt and PTSD.

 “I was in Auschwitz too.
 I came out alive, and you came out dead.”